TheRealAnonymous008/quartz/content/personal/_misc/Words.md

 * **Syzygy** - (Greek) Conjunction; Yoked Together.
 In astronomy, pertains to three celestial bodies aligning.
 In philosophy, interpreted as a union of opposites.

 * **Toska** - (Russian) Roughly translates to "Misery".
 At its deepest and most painful, it is a sensation of great spiritual anguish, often without any specific cause.
 At less morbid levels it is a dull ache of the soul, a longing with nothing to long for, a sick pining, a vague restlessness, mental throes, yearning.
 In particular cases it may be the desire for somebody of something specific, nostalgia, love-sickness.
 At the lowest level it grades into ennui, boredom.

+* **Ubermensch** - (German) Overman.
+The goal that humanity should set for itself.
+The transvaluation of values from the traditional religious "other-worldly" values to more practical values derived from a love of the world and life experience.

 * **Zeitgeist** - "The Spirit of the Times".
 An invisible agent dominating the characteristics of a given epoch in world history.